-When you are travelling abroad, it is very nice to try some local meals of your (holiday) destination.
-Sometimes the local food is way different than in your home country.
+When you are traveling to Bali, it is very nice to try some traditional Balinese dishes.
+The dishes are probably way different than in your home country.
 The food can have a different colour or smell and the local people can prepare it in a different way or eat more parts of the particular animal than you are used to.
-Therefore, it can be a bit scary to try the local food, but in my opinion you should always try the local meal.
+Therefore, it can be a bit scary to try the local food, but in my opinion you should always try the traditional dishes.

 Jimbaran is a city in the southern part of Bali.
 The city has plenty of beachside cafés where fresh fish is served.
 You can find different fresh caught seafood, ranging from shrimp, clams, crabs, calamari, lobsters and a wide assortment of fish.
 The beachside cafés are very cosy during the night and the different cafés which I tried so far, do offer an amazing quality of seafood.
 It is definitely worth to go one evening to Jimbaran to try the fresh fish.

 Like nasi goreng, mie goreng is also a well-known dish.
 It consists of fried noodles, onions, prawns, chicken, pork or beef, chili, tomatoes, egg and other vegetables.
-Mie goreng can be found everywhere in Bali, namely at street food stands, warungs or expensive restaurants.
+Mie goreng can be found everywhere in Bali (street food stands, warungs or expensive restaurants).

 Martabak is a crepe-like dish with a filling of egg and other ingredients, such as onion, beef and seasonings.
 The filling is incorporated while the pastry is still being fried in the large flat woks.
 It is delicious and can be bought at the many street food stands.